KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ## In Practice in QML

-The QML file that will use this custom model will just contain three AbstractCard components, where the key is the title and the value is the content.
+The QML file that is used will just contain three [AbstractCard](docs:kirigami2;AbstractCard) components, where the key is the header and the value is the content.
 These cards are created by delegating an AbstractCard using a Repeater, where the custom model we created acts as the model.
 The data is accessed using word `model`, followed by the roles we declared in `roleNames()`.

 ```qml
 import QtQuick 2.15